On Monday night, Maplewood residents packed into Town Hall with one thing in mind: trash talk.

 The Town meeting was held to give residents an opportunity to hear information about and to discuss issues and concerns regarding a town proposal for a single trash collection contract, and a "Pay As You Throw" disposal system.
 Maplewoodians, whom Green Team members say pay more for garbage hauling than comparable nearby towns, currently have the ability to contract with one of two haulers — Waste Management or Waste Industries.

 The proposal's primary goals are to reduce the amount of refuse going from Maplewood to the incinerator, and lower the overall cost of garbage collection and disposal, as well as improve equity by letting households with low disposal rates reduce their costs more than those with high rates.

 Fred Profeta — Deputy Mayor for the Environment — introduced the meeting and also addressed questions during the question and answer session, that was the primary purpose for the meeting taking place.
 Steve Weber of the Green Team and Bob McCoy of both the Green Team and Maplewood Environmental Advisory committee, each gave a run down of the proposal.
-The proposal was essentially the same as that presented in June to the Township Committee with these changes:
+The proposal was essentially the with these changes:

 - the removal of the recycling improvement fund and costs for municipal collection from the household cost estimate,

 - adjustments to account for the cost of bags across scenarios, and

 - the consideration of stickers as an alternative to marked bags.

 You can see the full updated proposal — cost estimates and all — in the attached document.

 Vice Mayor, Kathleen Leventhal, moderated a very animated question and answer session.